 Dr Victoria L Welch is a Research Biologist and Science Writer.
 After a varied international academic career, she moved into science communication, where she has been involved in a mixture of print and digital magazine work, editing, public talks and technical ghostwriting.
-In October 2017 Dr Welch became editor of TheGreatestMinds.co.uk .
-This website deals primarily with her scientific work, in an imperfect attempt to collate it in one location.
+You can download her scientific papers free (full text) here.

-Subsequent activities included technical writing and editing, scientific ghost writing, producing reports for government funding bodies and popular science.
-This encompassed various projects concerned with evaluating the implications and implementation of scientific research, as well as more straight-forward science reportage, articles and commentary.
+Subsequent activities have included technical writing, editing, scientific ghost writing, producing reports for government funding bodies and popular science.
+Victoria worked on various projects concerned with evaluating the implications and implementation of scientific research, plus more straight-forward science reportage, articles & commentary.
 Much of this work was done under the penname V. Neblik.

-The bulk of Victoria's published scientific research, therefore, concerns Animal Colouration, especially Structural Colouration; with some later work on Insect Fluorescence.
-Most of her research publications can be downloaded as pdfs from the "publications" page of this website.Her more general writing and popular science work can be found on victorianeblikcom.
+The bulk of Victoria's published scientific research, concerns Animal Colouration, especially Structural Colouration; with some later work on Insect Fluorescence.